Eastern Roman army: Heavy infantry

-The East Roman heavy infantry relied on their spears and shields in close combat.
+The Eastern Roman heavy infantry relied on their spears and shields in close combat.
 These weapons were most effective when the soldiers fought in formation.

 Maurikios' Strategikon

 The Strategikon is the earliest surviving Roman/Byzantine cavalry manual, and directly influenced later Byzantine military manuals.
 The Strategikon describes the organization, equipment, and tactics of the east Roman army at the end of this period.

 Equipment

-The east Roman army included both light and heavy infantry, as well as light and heavy cavalry.
+The Eastern Roman army included both light and heavy infantry, as well as light and heavy cavalry.

-The equipment of the East Roman army changed considerably between the 4th and 7th Centuries.
+The equipment of the Eastern Roman army changed considerably between the 4th and 7th Centuries.
 By the end of the period, the cavalry had armor and horse armor, with both bows and lances as weapons.
 The heavy infantry still had armor, with large shields, spears, and swords.
 The light infantry had bows.

 M.C.
 Bishop and J.C.M.
 Coulston, in a major work on Roman military equipment, do not distinguish the equipment of the various branches of the Roman military.
 It is doubtful whether there were any universal differences between the equipment of the palatini, comitatenses, and limitanei.

-The late Roman empire had centralized fabricae, introduced by Diocletian, to provide arms and armor for the army.
+The late Roman Empire had centralized fabricae, introduced by Diocletian, to provide arms and armor for the army.
 The introduction of the centralized fabricae, where earlier armies had relied on legionary workshops, may reflect the needs of the field armies.

 The basic equipment of a 4th-century foot soldier was essentially the same as in the 2nd century: metal armour cuirass, metal helmet, shield and sword.
 Some evolution took place during the 3rd century.
 Trends included the adoption of warmer clothing; the disappearance of distinctive legionary armour and weapons; the adoption by the infantry of equipment used by the cavalry in the earlier period; and the greater use of heavily armoured cavalry called cataphracts.